IBM/gdpr-fingerprint-pii/README.md

 ### 4. Develop Watson Knowledge Studio model
-Detailed steps to create a model in WKS is provided [here](https://github.ibm.com/IBMCode/howtos/tree/master/extracting-personal-data-from-unstructured-text-using-watson-knowledge-studio)
+Detailed steps to create a model in WKS is provided [here](https://github.ibm.com/IBMCode/howtos/tree/master/extracting-personal-data-from-unstructured-text-using-watson-knowledge-studio).
-This is a how-to guide
+This is a how-to guide.

 ### 5. Deploy WKS model to Watson Natural Language Understanding
 - In WKS, navigate to "Annotator Component" and Click on NLU